andkob/group-management-app/README.md

-# Schedule Coordination App
+# Group Management Application
 (yea still working on the name)

-This project is a web application designed to help coordinate and manage schedules for a group of users.
-The app integrates with **Google Sheets** to pull schedule data received from a **Google Form**, allowing for efficient event planning by visualizing overlapping availabilities.
+This web application serves as a centralized hub for coordinating and managing schedules within groups such as fraternities and other organizations.
+Initially designed to integrate with Google Sheets to pull schedule data entered by members via a Google Form, the app will evolve to facilitate efficient event planning by visualizing overlapping availabilities.
+Future features will include creating and managing events, tracking upcoming activities, and enhancing communication among members.
+By building on the foundation of individual schedules, this application aims to streamline coordination and foster collaboration within the group.

 ## Features
 - OAuth 2.0 Authentication with Google for secure access to Google Sheets.